Blood clots should be a real concern to everyone who travels on long flights. Women who take certain birth control pills are at an even higher risk.

 What to Look for When Buying Compression Socks

-It’s important that you find compression socks that are right for you.
+It’s important that you find compression socks for travel that are right for you.
 Especially, if this is the first time you are buying compression socks, here are some points that may help with the decision.

 Not everyone needs the same level of compression in their socks.
 There are levels of pressure that range from mild (8-15 millimeters of Mercury or mmHg) to extra firm (30-40 mmHg).
 If you have serious issues, a doctor may recommend 40-50 mmHg.